 You’ll need to complete a minimum of 40 hours of work placement time during this programme.
 These work placements must be sourced and managed by you.

 You’ll need to organise access to animal-related facilities such as boarding kennels, catteries or regional SPCA’s (not veterinary clinics) once you have completed the first course.
 All work placements will ask to see a copy of your Criminal Convictions History report.
 This can be obtained free here.

 Please note: Whilst you don't need to provide us with evidence of your Covid-19 vaccination status to study this programme, please be aware that some placement providers may ask you for this.

-Upon application you must supply certified copies of proof of identity, academic records, proof of residency (where appropriate).
+When you apply, you'll need to provide us with certified copies of proof of identity, academic records, and proof of residency (where appropriate).

 - Photocopy and printing costs for personal work and assessments

 - Travel, accommodation (if required) and food costs associated with attendance at animal facility work placements

 - You will also need access to a digital camera and a video camera/phone that can record video footage.

 Student Services Fee

 For most students, your tuition fee shown above includes a Student Services Fee – also known as the Student Levy.
 This compulsory fee covers your access to the student services we offer.
 This cost is tailored depending on how you're studying.